Eleonora Buratto

 Eleonora Buratto (born 1982) is an Italian soprano opera singer.
 She is a graduate of the Conservatorio Lucio Campiani, the conservatory of Mantua, the city of her birth.

 Reception

-Eduardo Benarroch found her to show "more than promise" as Nanetta in Verdi's Falstaff under Zubin Mehta in Salzburg in July 2013.
+Eduardo Benarroch found her to show "more than promise" as Nanetta in Verdi's Falstaff with Zubin Mehta conducting in Salzburg in July 2013.

 Her 2016 Metropolitan Opera debut as Norina in Donizetti's Don Pasquale was well received.